Benjamin-Aw-93/Benjamin-Aw-93.github.io/_posts/2019-11-13-LearningDAT.md

   <img src="https://media.giphy.com/media/d31vTpVi1LAcDvdm/giphy.gif" width="400" height="325">
 </p>

 The painter's job is to create visuals to mesmerise our audience.
-There is no nseed to use fanciful colours and visuals to trap your audience.
+There is no need to use fanciful colours and visuals to trap your audience.
 Sometimes, a chart's beauty is in it's simplicity.
 Without the painter, the dashboard would turn into a static report instead.

 ## The miner